miloszzaj/todo-list-react/README.md

-# Todo List in React
+# To do List in React

 ## Demo

+Check out my 'to do app' made in React: https://miloszzaj.github.io/todo-list-react/

 ## Description